The Query Profiler is automatically enabled in Kibana. Go to Dev Tools > Search Profiler to get started.

 By default, all queries executed by the Query Profiler are sent

 GET /_search.
 It searches across your entire cluster (all indices, all types).

-If you need to query a specific index or type (or several), you can use the Index and Type filters at the top left.
+If you need to query a specific index or type (or several), you can use the Index and Type filters.